KevinRaleie-dev/KevinRaleie-dev/README.md

-### Hi there, welcome to my profile 👋

-## Here are a few details to help you get to know me a little bit 😇
+# Hi, my name is Kevin 👋🏼

+### Looking for fullstack or junior dev positions 🔍 ...

 - 🔭 I’m currently working on ...
-[Building a social, fashion marketplace](https://github.com/KevinRaleie-dev/ecom-client-react)
+[Building a social, fashion marketplace](https://github.com/KevinRaleie-dev/ecom-client-react) and few other projects...
 - 🌱 I’m currently learning ...
-GraphQL with TypeScript.
+GraphQL.
-- 👯 I’m looking to collaborate on ... anything that interests me.
+- 👯 I’m looking to collaborate on ... awesome projects that will bring change.
-- 🤔 I’m looking for help with ...
-AWS but im learning.
-- 💬 Ask me about ...
-Why South Africa needs to focus on the start-up ecosystem
-- 📫 How to reach me: ...
-I'm also on [Instagram](https://www.instagram.com/kevinraleie/)
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: ...
-I'm a great cook 🥗

-## Technologies I enjoy working with:
+### Technologies I enjoy working with:

-- React/NextJS/React Native
-- Apollo
+- React / Next.js / React native
 - GraphQL
 - Node.js
-- Typescript/Javascript
+- Typescript / Javascript / C#
-- PostgreSQL
+- SQL / NoSQL

-## Technologies I would love to know:
+### Technologies I would love to know:

-- The cloud ☁️
-- K8s
-- UX/UI design
+- Vim
+- Any systems language (looking at you [Rust](https://www.rust-lang.org/)) 👀
-- Machine Learning
+- Learning the cloud and devops, particularly AWS 💭
-- GoLang